-All participants who have met the criteria below are entitled to a monthly plan benefit beginning on the first day of the month following the participant's normal retirement date equal to the accrued monthly benefit date.
+All participants who have met the criteria below are entitled to a monthly plan benefit beginning on the first day of the month following the participant's normal retirement date equal to the accrued monthly benefit date:

-- five or more years of vesting service (a year in which an employee has completed 1,000 hours of employment) and have attained age 65 - 20 years of vesting service and have attained age 55 - 30 years of vesting service
+- Five or more years of vesting service (a year in which an employee has completed 1,000 hours of employment) and have attained age 65 - 20 years of vesting service and have attained age 55 - 30 years of vesting service.

 The Plan permits early retirement for participants who have attained the age of 55 and completed ten years, but less than 20 years of vesting service.
 Early retirement benefits begin the month after the early retirement date.
 A participant may elect, in writing, to defer the commencement of their benefits until a later date after the early retirement date up to the normal retirement date.
+As a result of the plant shutdown announced March 17, 2017, all employees actively employed on the plant shutdown date who attained the age of 55 are eligible to retire immediately regardless of the accrued service without a benefit reduction.

 BACKDROP benefits are calculated as if the retiree elected to retire up to 5 years earlier.
 The benefit is based upon the final average earnings (FAE) and Benefit Service as of the beginning of the BACKDROP period and is equal to the accumulation of the retirement benefits that the participant would have received over the BACKDROP period plus interest.
 Each year, interest is credited or debited to the BACKDROP based upon the Plan's Actuarial rate of return for that year.
-The rate is guaranteed to be no less than -4% and no more than 4% per annum.
+The rate is guaranteed to be no less than (4) % and no more than 4% per annum.